 Hotel Indra is probably the best budget hotel in Rantepao.
 The hotel is situated in the centre of Rantepao close to many of the tourism restaurants.
 Though the facilities are basic, they offer just what you need as a budget traveller.
 It also has a nice setting with a courtyard.
 For the price and the location this is a good option for backpackers travelling through Tana Toraja on a budget.

 Luta Resort is probably the best hotel in Tana Toraja.
 The hotel is located in the centre of Rantepao and there are a number of good restaurants on the same street.
 The hotel is built around a small central courtyard and there is a small pool out the back.
 The rooms are all well furnished and comfortable.
 It’s a great base from which to explore the region.
+At the top end you can check out the Misiliana Hotel.

-Restaurants in Tana Toraja
+What to Eat in Tana Toraja

 There are plenty of good restaurants around Rantepao.
 If you are a really big fan of pork, you will be in heaven here.
 You can find old classic pork, pork cooked in bamboo, or pork satay.
 Oh! besides pork, buffalo meat is also a star here.
 You can find really tasty buffalo satay (I ate it at Bambu Restaurant in Sanggala, out of Rantepao).
 However the quality of the meat does not seem to be consistent, which makes me think it might a little bit tricky to find good meat (that or some restaurants just don’t seem to get it).